pkdone/mongo-agg-graph-descend/README.md

 ## Perform Schema Analysis Example Test

+> Note, see a separate project, [mongo-agg-schema-analyzer](https://github.com/pkdone/mongo-agg-schema-analyzer), for a more comprehensive schema analysis tool using MongoDB Aggregations.

 Define a pipeline to use `graphDescend()` to capture the schema for collectionsand execute it:

 ```javascript